 Tel: 01721 725300 Web: www.stobocastle.co.uk

-Site of tower house.
-‘W. Stobo’ is marked on Blaeu’s map of Tweeddale.
-The present Stobo Castle, a castellated square block of two storeys over and a basement and round corner towers with a taller central block and porch, was first built at the beginning of the 19th century, then altered in 1849 and 1907.
-The building was further altered with large modern extensions, and is now used as a luxury hotel and spa.
-The house is in landscaped grounds with a Japanese water garden.
+The present Stobo Castle, which was built on the site of the tower, is a castellated edifice of a main square block of two storeys over a basement and round corner towers with a taller central block and porch.
+The building dates from the beginning of the 19th century, then was altered in 1849 and 1907.
+The castle was further altered with large modern extensions, and is now used as a luxury hotel and spa.
+The building is in landscaped grounds with a Japanese water garden.

 Stobo was a property of the Archbishopric of Glasgow, but passed to the Stewart Dukes of Lennox in 1541, and then to the Tweedies in 1613.
 Stobo was sold to John Murray of Halmyre in 1619, but